HumanCompatibleAI/imitation/docs/algorithms/preference_comparisons.rst

 Preference comparisons
 ======================

-The preference comparisons algorithms learns a reward function from the preferences between pairs of trajectories.
-The reward function is learnt by gathering the preference between trajectories and training a reward network with the cross entropy loss to predict the trajectory that will get a higher reward.
+The preference comparison algorithm learns a reward function from preferences between pairs of trajectories.
+The comparisons are modeled as being generated from a Bradley-Terry (or Boltzmann rational) model, where the probability of preferring trajectory A over B is proportional to the exponential of the difference between the return of trajectory A minus B. In other words, the difference in returns forms a logit for a binary classification problem, and accordingly the reward function is trained using a cross-entropy loss to predict the preference comparison.

 Notes
 -----
-- Preference comparisons paper: `Deep Reinforcement Learning from Human Preferences <https://arxiv.org/pdf/1706.03741.pdf>`_
+- Our implementation is based on the  `Deep Reinforcement Learning from Human Preferences <https://arxiv.org/pdf/1706.03741.pdf>`_ algorithm.

 - An ensemble of reward networks can also be trained instead of a single network.
 The uncertainty in the preference between the member networks can be used to actively select preference queries.